Dominilk01/FastBoard/README.md

 };
 ```

+> [!NOTE]
-Note: if you don't want to use the score system, you can force `hasCustomScores()` to return `false` for all players, and FastBoard will always use the legacy team-based line format, which is compatible with all versions.
+> If you don't want to use the score system, you can force `hasCustomScores()` to return `false` for all players, and FastBoard will always use the legacy team-based line format, which is compatible with all versions.